 If you are thinking about entering the African Fact-Checking Awards, a word of advice: don’t send us a traditional news report.

 Great traditional reporting is important but what we are looking for is a great piece of fact-checking journalism.

 Fact-Check of the Year by a Working Journalist

 Fact-Check of the Year by a Student Journalist

-Runner-up: Oluwaseye Ogunsanya “Did Nigeria’s Minister Of Education Announce Resumption of Schools On September 7?”
+- Fact-Check of the Year by a Student Journalist: Oluwaseye Ogunsanya “Did Nigeria’s Minister Of Education Announce Resumption of Schools On September 7?”